 All late assignments will be marked down.
 One grade will be deducted for every 24-hour period (or portion thereof) your paper is late.
 That is, a B paper will turn into a C paper if it is up to 24 hours late, and into a D paper if it is up to 48 hours late.
-Failing to submit drafts of our essays or turning them in late will have the same effect on the grade.
+While the drafts are not assigned letter grades, failing to turn them or turning them in late will have the same effect on the final draft you hand in for a grade.